 This document is for an in-development version of Galaxy.
 You can alternatively view this page in the latest release if it exists or view the top of the latest release's documentation.

 A walk through the steps of building a runner for Galaxy¶

-In this tutorial, we would build the runner in a block by block fashion (like the building blocks), so we would divide the runner into components based on their function.
+In this tutorial, we will build a runner in a block by block fashion (like building blocks), so we will divide the runner into components based on their function.

 We assume you are familiar with setting up and managing a local installation of Galaxy.

 To learn more about the basics, please refer to: https://galaxyproject.org/admin/get-galaxy/